mostlyUselessPrograms/mrQuestion/README.md

 # mrQuestion
-a useless script that asks questions.
+a useless scrpt that asks questions to you.
 Usage:
 mrQuestion "Your question here" [yes/no]